NRATV: History

 In 2004, the National Rifle Association (NRA) began offering NRA News, video content available via smartphone applications, web browsers, and streaming devices, billed as "the most comprehensive video coverage of Second Amendment issues, events and culture anywhere in the world."
 Content categories included commentary, investigative, lifestyle, profiles, campaigns, and history.
 In 2016, NRA News was expanded and rebranded as NRATV.
 Billed as the "voice of the NRA," NRATV is "a central part" of the NRA's messaging, according to The New York Times.
 The slogan of NRATV is "America's Most Patriotic Team on a Mission to Take Back The Truth."

 NRA News and NRATV were created and operated by Ackerman McQueen, an Oklahoma City-based advertising agency.
 Until 2019, Ackerman McQueen was the National Rifle Association's largest vendor, and the NRA was Ackerman McQueen's largest client.
 The approach to advertising of the Ackerman McQueen agency is a "philosophy of branded news.
 Start with the people who matter most, don't be afraid of small audiences, and don't be afraid of owning your narrative.
 You can do that through advertising but you could also do it as technology progressed in so many ways," according to Ackerman McQueen's chief executive officer Revan McQueen in a 2019 interview.
 "Every brand must be its own media company," according to the Ackerman McQueen website.

 The primary sponsors of NRATV were manufacturers of guns and ammunition, such as O.F.
-Mossberg & Sons, Smith & Wesson, Sig Sauer, Kimber Manufacturing, and Sturm, Ruger & Co.
+Mossberg & Sons, Smith & Wesson, SIG Sauer, Kimber Manufacturing, and Sturm, Ruger & Co.

-In the aftermath of the February 14, 2018 Stoneman Douglas High School shooting in Parkland, Florida, activists created the hashtags #stopNRAmazon and #DumpNRATV asking Amazon to discontinue streaming programs from NRATV, an initiative supported by celebrities like Alyssa Milano, Denis O’Hare, Evan Handler, Ben Gleib, Joshua Malina, Warren Leight, Genevieve Angelson, Joe Scarborough, Mika Brzezinski, and Misha Collins.
+In the aftermath of the February 14, 2018 Parkland high school shooting, activists created the hashtags #stopNRAmazon and #DumpNRATV asking Amazon to discontinue streaming programs from NRATV, an initiative supported by celebrities like Alyssa Milano, Denis O’Hare, Evan Handler, Ben Gleib, Joshua Malina, Warren Leight, Genevieve Angelson, Joe Scarborough, Mika Brzezinski, and Misha Collins.
 Other companies offering NRATV programs as part of their streaming services became the target of a similar campaign launched by Moms Demand Action for Gun Sense and Everytown for Gun Safety.

 In late November 2018, NRATV laid off several staff members following a $55 million decrease in revenue at the NRA.

 In 2010, Tyler Schropp came to the NRA from Ackerman McQueen and became development director at the NRA.
 Between 2010 and 2019, the NRA paid $18 million to a production company for the NRATV hunting series Under Wild Skies.
 Schropp had an ownership position in the production company until at least 2017.
 As a tax-exempt organization, federal regulation restrict transactions that benefit key executives.